CUAHSI/domain-subsetter/README.md

 https://cran.r-project.org/mirrors.html
 ```

-Choose a mirror ID and set it using the following command
+Choose a mirror and set it to the defualt using the following command
 ```
 URL=https://mirrors.nics.utk.edu/cran/
 echo "options(repos=structure(c(CRAN=\"$URL\")))" > ~/.Rprofile